Electro-mechanical coupling

 As we are using a Calcium-driven active stress model the --visualize

-also the Calcium signals which serve as input for driving the active stress model.
+option shows also the Calcium signals which serve as input for driving the

 This experiment repeats exp03, but with strong coupling For the sake of saving compute time only 80 ms activity are simulated to observe the onset of contraction.